Particular/docs.particular.net/servicematrix/getting-started-with-nservicebus-using-servicematrix-2.0-fault-tolerance.md

 Run your solution again, but this time use Ctrl-F5 or from the menu choose [start without debugging](images/servicematrix-startnodebugging.png "Start without debugging") so that Visual Studio does not break each time the exception is thrown.

-NOTE: Be sure you have [selected a persistence store](getting-started-with-servicematrix-2.0.md#selecting-a-persistence-store).
+NOTE: Be sure you have [selected a persistence store](servicematrix-persistence.md).
 Otherwise, you will get an error message when running your solution without the debugger attached.

-Now send a `submitorder` message from the ECommerce app by clicking 'Send'.
+Now send a `SubmitOrder` message from the web site application by clicking 'Send'.
 You should see the endpoint scroll a bunch of warnings, ultimately putting out an error, and stopping, like this:

 ![SLR Message in Console](images/servicematrix-slrtoerror.png)